-The KL Tower has fabulous views over the city and from the observation deck at 276 metres, you can view most things to see in Kuala Lumpur .
+The KL Tower has fabulous views over the city and, from the observation deck at 276 metres, you can view most of the things to see in Kuala Lumpur .

-The tower opens at 9am and you can buy discounted tickets here.
-For some some heart pumping activities to do in KL – try out the Sky Deck as well if you dare!
+You can buy discounted tickets here.
+For some some heart pumping activities to do in KL, try out the Sky Deck as well if you dare!

 Entry fee starts at RM28

 Address: No. 2 Jalan Punchak Off Jalan P.Ramlee, Kuala Lumpur Malaysia 50250

 Where to go in KL for shopping?
 Bukit Bintang of course!
 This is where you will find the best of Kuala Lumpur in terms of shopping.